 - fixes to reprint, stuck in active state issue

-- for actions which rely on an external program, error the action if the executable is missing
+- for actions that rely on an external program, error the action if the executable is missing

 - added a diagnose project in order to do some local system testing; called only manually